salsaflow/salsaflow/commands/review/post/README.md

 #### Revision Mode ####

 1. Make sure the selected commits are associated with a story by the Story-Id tag.
-Fail in case the tag is not there and no `-story_id_tag` is specified.
+Fail in case the tag is not there and no `-story_tag` is specified.
 2. Post the selected commits for code review.